 Bachelor level qualifications in Human Services, Community Development, Psychology, Social Work (or similar), and a minimum of 3 years’ experience; or 6 years relevant experience working with culturally diverse and disadvantaged communities.

-Demonstrated experience working with community, community groups, A&TSI communities and Elders, and stakeholders supporting improved outcomes for children and families.
+Demonstrated experience working with community, community groups, Aboriginal & Torres Strait Islander communities and Elders, and stakeholders supporting improved outcomes for children and families.

 Knowledge and understanding of child and family programs, and the diverse range of issues impacting on children, families and communities including culture and gender and inclusion awareness.